-The present values included in the SCSIA are for the current and prior years and are based on various economic as well as demographic assumptions used for the intermediate assumptions in the Social Security Trustees Reports for these years.
-Table 1A summarizes these assumptions for the current year.
+The present values included in the SCSIA are for the current and prior years and are based on various economic as well as demographic assumptions used for the intermediate assumptions in the Social Security Trustees' Reports for these years.
+The Social Security - Demographic and Economic Assumptions table summarizes these assumptions for the current year.